-A popular way to enjoy brandy, especially in the winter, is to warm it before serving.
-This brandy balloon comes with a stand made of copper and brass that allows the drinker to warm each serving with a candle flame.
+The traditional way to drink cognac is a balloon snifter glasss in front of a roaring fireplace with your brandy in one hand, and your cigar in the other.
+Your pals all around in leather arm chairs and your trusty hunting dog at your feet.
+Although this nostalgic idea has a certain regal decadence to it, this isn’t exactly the most practical way to drink cognac and brandy.
+Enter the brandy warmer.
+This brandy balloon glass comes with a stand made of copper and brass that allows the drinker to warm each serving with a candle flame.
 The stand keeps the balloon far enough away from the fire to prevent burning your fingers on the glass, but just close enough to make that glass of Rémy Martin warm your cockles as it goes down.

 Most people don’t realize it, but brandy is a distilled spirit, just like whiskey or vodka.
 Because of this, several styles of cocktail glasses can be appropriately used on occasion.
 For those in search of stemless brandy glasses, this tumbler is a stylish choice.
 It’s smaller than a balloon or snifter but offers comparable benefits with its rounded shape.
 The bubble detail in the base adds a polished look.

-If a tasting party is what you have in mind, you might try these small brandy glasses.
+Fine cognacs can be borderline outrageously expensive.
+A tasting set with small glasses such as this allows you to serve small tastings of your favorite brandies and cognacs to your friends without coming off looking stingy, plus the carrying board frees up your other hand for a fine cigar or brandy glass of your own.
 Made in the timeless snifter shape, a natural wood paddle makes it simple to pour, carry, and serve your guests.
 For your tasting selection, try different levels of cognac, or brandy with several different origins.
 You might select spirits distilled from different types of fruit, and challenge your guests to see if they can decipher which is which.

 Tulip Cognac Glass